Ä¢¹½ÊÓÆµ

 Wheaton is a very small city located in the state of Minnesota.
 With a population of 1,339 people and just one neighborhood, Wheaton is the 362nd largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wheaton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wheaton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wheaton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Wheaton who work in sales jobs (12.74%), office and administrative support (11.98%), and management occupations (11.41%).

-Wheaton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wheaton doesn't have a public transportation system that people use for their commute.

 The education level of Wheaton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.33% of adults 25 and older in Wheaton have a college degree.